Handicap & Wheelchair Accessible Home Modifications

 As we mentioned, surfaces like tile can become quite slick.
 Hardwood floors, thick rugs, and rough grout can also be hard for those using mobility devices and aids such as walkers and canes.
 In some cases, it may be best to carpet your surfaces with smooth, even carpeting.
 Or, perhaps you should replace some rugs that slip and slide easily.
 Be sure to install grippy mats in bathrooms and showers.
 Ensure that all surfaces in your home do not pose any tripping or slipping threats.

 There are many ways to convert your home into a handicap accessible home for those with disabilities, and the options may seem overwhelming.
-The good news is, 101 Mobility® experts are always standing by to advise you on the best solutions for you and your loved ones.
+The good news is, 101 Mobility® experts are always standing by to advise you on the best home accessibility solutions for you and your loved ones.
 Our home consultation is free, and we’re dedicated to helping you find the right options for your situation.
-Once you’re ready to adapt your home, our team will install your solutions for you, educating you on the products, proper use, safety features, and maintenance.
+Once you’re ready to upgrade to an ada compliant home, our team will install your solutions for you, educating you on the products, proper use, safety features, and maintenance.
 Our hope is that your updated home feels safe, comfortable, and accessible, now and for the years ahead.